CherWeiYuan/Co-SplicingIndices/README.md

 Invitees to this repository are given a detailed powerpoint to explain the the mathematical and algorithmic concept of CSI.

 ## Installations
 PRIMERg runs on Linux.
-For Windows users, you can download Ubuntu (tested on Ubutun 20.04 but new versions should work.
+For Windows users, you can download Ubuntu (tested on Ubutun 20.04.
 Installation guide: https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview)

 First, run: ```sudo apt update``` and ```sudo apt upgrade```